chicken0709/test/Notes.md

 - git remote add upstream url
 sets upstream of the forked repository to help sync
 - git push -u origin branch name
-sets upstream in github to push to
+sets upstream to push to github (do it for every new branch)
 - git push
 pushes local changes to github
 - git pull